 Jo’s practice continues to evolve as life takes its twists and turns.
 Yoga has provided her with a strength and comfort ever since she first tried a class, and she looks forward to sharing the benefits of the practice with you.

 Cheng Jie is the Taoist name of James Screeton who teaches Taichi.
-He is currently studying TCM acupuncture at Lincoln university and is also a Daoist Healer and 24th generation disciple of the Chun Yang Cheng Wudang Daoist sect.
+He is currently studying TCM acupuncture at Lincoln university and is also a 24th generation disciple of the Chun Yang Cheng Wudang Daoist sect.
 He has spent time studying and living at the Five Immortals Temple at Wudang, first going in the summer of 2015 and then again in the summer of 2017.
 He is studying various forms of martial arts including various styles of Taichi and Kung Fu and is an official Taichi teacher for the ITSWA school of Chinese martial arts.

 Atma has traveled internationally, training and practicing the teachings of Yogi Bhajan and serving people to reach their full potential though yoga and meditation.
 On completion of her Kundalini instructor training with Karta Singh and Amrit Nam Sarovar, Atma continues her training at practitioner level under the guidance Shiv Charan Singh.

 Atma is a member of the Kundalini Yoga teachers association and adheres to their ethical code of conduct and professional practice.
 Atma enjoys studying the sacred scriptures and is currently completing an M.A Theology.